 - We continue to draw from the resources produced by HSTEM workshops and the HSTEM website.

-Our work has been guided from within and by important help from Biology alumni and HSTEM students, including a valued letter to our department that shared a list of action items in the summer of 2020.
+Our work has been guided from within and by important help from Biology alumni and HSTEM students, including several valued letters to our department that share lists of action items (for example, letter from summer of 2020).
 We are committed to working towards these goals and to continuing collaborative work to the betterment of all involved with Biology at Amherst.

-We are also dedicated to the goals and actions of the Amherst Anti-Racist Plan as outlined by President Martin on August 3rd, 2020.
+We also support and are dedicated to the goals and actions of the Amherst Anti-Racist Plan as outlined by President Martin on August 3rd, 2020